shruthikompella/academic-kickstart/content/home/projects.md

     """

 [[experience]]
-  title = "A Message Board"
+  title = "A MESSAGE BOARD"
   company = "Project"
   company_url = ""
   location = "University Of Texas at Arlington"